Journal Menu

 Dear Colleagues,

-On behalf of the Editor-in-Chief, Prof. Dr. Jesus Martinez-Frias, we wish to acknowledge our reviewers who so generously give their time to review papers submitted to Geosciences by presenting an award to those who have demonstrated their dedication, professionalism, and timeliness in reviewing manuscripts for Geosciences.
+On behalf of the Editor-in-Chief, Prof. Dr. Jesus Martinez-Frias, we wish to acknowledge our reviewers who so generously offer their time to review the papers submitted to Geosciences by presenting an award to the reviewers who have demonstrated their dedication, professionalism, and timeliness in reviewing manuscripts for Geosciences.

 What are the pre-requisites to be eligible for this award?

-All reviewers for Geosciences in 2022 will be automatically included.
+- All of the reviewers for Geosciences in 2024 will be automatically included.

 Selection Criteria: